Trump lauds ouster of Syria’s al-Assad as ‘unfriendly takeover’ by Turkiye

 Trump demurred on Monday when asked if he would withdraw the US forces.

-He said “nobody knows” what the future holds for Syria, which has been at war since 2011.
+He said that “nobody knows” what the future holds for Syria, which has been at war since 2011.

 However, he added that he thinks “Turkey is going to hold the key to” the nation.

-Ankara has broadly supported the rebel offensive, but the full extent of its support for groups like HTS has remained unclear.
+Ankara has broadly supported the opposition offensive but the full extent of its support for groups like HTS has remained unclear.
 The SNA has continued to fight the predominantly Kurdish SDF since the fall of al-Assad.

 Trump on Gaza